PS5 restock update today — track now on GameStop, Target, Twitter, and more

 Where to buy PS5: Check PS5 restock now

-As of April 29 at 7:28 a.m.
+As of April 30 at 7:18 a.m.
 ET, there is no PS5 restock available.
-Target and GameStop had PS5 restocks Wednesday afternoon, but are now sold out.
+However, our PS5 restock tracker indicates Walmart and Best Buy haven't had PS5 restock in over a month, which means the next restocks could occur there.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5.

 PS5: $499 @ Amazon